EOEPCA/document-processing/docs/clients/web-editor/configuration.md

 To make changes in the Helm chart take effect, the version number in the `Chart.yaml` must be bumped, so that the Github action is triggered.
 For changes in the ArgoCD repo, a simple commit is enough for redeployment.

 This dashboard shows all running containers of the deployment: https://argocd.develop.eoepca.org/ (login with Github credentials)

+## Application

+The configuration of the application itself is done via the [`config.js`](https://github.com/EOEPCA/processing-editor/blob/master/config.js).
+Additionally, there is a [`theme.scss`](https://github.com/EOEPCA/processing-editor/blob/master/theme.scss) for colours/styling.

+There is also a [docs folder](https://github.com/EOEPCA/processing-editor/tree/master/docs) in the repo itself, see there for more information e.g. on [OIDC authentication](https://github.com/EOEPCA/processing-editor/blob/master/docs/oidc.md).